MatMice/MatMice/README.md

 - Video and Image linting for NSFW
 - Detect NSFW text/content on page before upload
 - Smart contract to host the entire service with direct donation tool to fund the project
+- AI Audio Generation.
+Will be limited to 200 characters per user per month inorder to ensure 50 users may test out the product.
+Once funds are setup we will increase this limit as high as possible!

+Alot of what I want done is a TODO list that will never end, so use this as a memory bank for ideas to implement but not in any particular order unless otherwise specified.

+Given in about a year or two one may hand off the Readme to an AI to complete we are in the clear for all features go! :)